Abdoulaye Sissako

 Abdoulaye Sissako (born 26 May 1998) is a French professional footballer who plays as a midfielder for Belgian Pro League club Sint-Truiden.

 Club career

 In August 2023, Sissako joined Kortrijk on a four-year deal.

 On 2 June 2025, Sissako moved to Sint-Truiden.

 International career

 Sissako was a youth international for France in the past, playing at U18 and U19 level.

+He is yet to realise his dream of playing senior international football, but is eligible for France, Mali or Uganda through his heritage.

 Personal life

 Sissako was born in France and is of Malian descent.
 One of his brothers, Moussa, is also a footballer, and his other brother, Souleymane, is his adviser.